What NC Drivers Need to Know About Drowsy Driving

 Is drowsy driving as bad as drunk driving?

 In other studies, driving while sleep-deprived was shown to have the same impairment effects as alcohol intoxication.
 According to the National Sleep Foundation, Australian researchers tested drivers who had been awake for 18 hours and found they had similarities to those with a blood alcohol content of .05 percent.
 After being awake for 24 hours, drivers behaved similarly to people with a .10 BAC, which is higher than the legal limit in America.

 How can I keep from falling asleep behind the wheel?

 The most important rule to follow and avoid drowsy driving is to get enough rest the night before a trip.
-Drivers may also bring someone to switch turns driving and help keep them awake, avoid driving while taking sedating medications and stop every couple of hours to stretch their legs.
-If drowsiness becomes a problem, it may be a good idea to pull over in a rest stop or parking lot to take a nap.
+Drivers may also bring someone to switch turns driving and help keep them awake, avoid driving while taking sedating medications, and stop every couple of hours to stretch their legs.
+If drowsiness becomes a problem, it may be a good idea to pull over at a rest stop or parking lot to take a nap.
 Caffeine can help increase alertness for a little while, but should not be used as a substitution for adequate sleep.

 This holiday season, people are encouraged to consider the risks of drowsy driving and be sure they are not beginning a road trip on little sleep.
 It may be necessary to speak with an experienced personal injury attorney in Raleigh after an accident that has caused an injury.